Is Meta a Buy Now – forecast for META shares in 2026

 For investors, Meta remains one of the most promising companies in the technology sector.
 Its strong operational base, growing user base and significant investments in AI make the stock an attractive option for those seeking exposure to innovation and long-term growth.

-On 30 July, Meta released its results for Q2 2025, which ended 30 June.
+On 30 July, Meta released its Q2 2025 financial results for the quarter ended 30 June.
 Below are the key figures compared with the same period in 2024:

 • Revenue: 47.52 billion USD (+22%)